New Jersey High School Global Leadership Program

 The New Jersey Global Leadership Programs, a partnership between the World Affairs Council of Philadelphia, Rutgers University-Camden and Camden County College, comprises a suite of educational activities for select New Jersey high schools.
 These programs employ a variety of educational tools and strategies to help students think critically and creatively about issues, conflicts, and opportunities facing the global community.

-For the 2019-2020 academic year, the partnership plans two major education programs, focused on contemporary global issues.
-The first program, the New Jersey International Student Summit on Information and Democracy will focus on the critical roles of journalism, the free press, information and disinformation on citizen's trust and reliance on democracies and international institutions.
-The second program, the New Jersey High School Model UN is scheduled for June 4th will focus on combatting climate change.
+For the 2020-2021 academic year, the partnership plans two major virtual education programs, focused on contemporary global issues.
+The first program, the International Student Summit will focus on the critical task of rebuilding the global economy post COVID.
+The second program, the Global Economic Forum will focus on combating the climate emergency.
+More information about these programs will be released in the coming weeks.

 The overarching educational goals of these substantive programs are to develop students' core knowledge and skills required to think critically, understand and solve worldwide geographical, cultural and political issues, and lead in a competitive global economy.
 Students also learned how to successfully participate in a Model United Nations Conference, including growth in holding leadership positions, researching assigned countries and global issues, writing position papers, drafting and amending resolutions, and debating and defending final policy arguments.